-Health care organizations should enhance strategies meant to address social, environmental, and economic factors that contribute to health outcomes—the drivers of health.
+Health care organisations should enhance strategies meant to address social, environmental, and economic factors that contribute to health outcomes—the drivers of health.

 In 2017, the Deloitte Center for Health Solutions surveyed nearly 300 health system leaders and found that 80% said they were committed to establishing and developing processes to systematically address social needs as part of clinical care.
 However, the same survey revealed that much of the activity was ad hoc, and gaps remained in connecting initiatives that improve health outcomes or reduce costs.
 This time, as we relaunched the survey with health system leaders, we added health plan leaders.